Williamson County man says daughter wasn’t showing up as registered voter despite her registering

 The Texas Secretary of State’s Office collects voter registrations and then sends them back to the counties in order to enter them into their county voting systems.

-Williamson County said they hire additional staff to enter the information into their system.
+Williamson County said it hires additional staff to enter the information into its system.
 If a voter has registered to vote before the deadline and they don’t show up, they are encouraged to consider voting provisionally.

 “Saturday they are open and we will try Saturday and see if the system updated, and if it did not, I guess we will do a provisional ballot,” Knight said.

-The Travis County Tax Office says they completed entering voter registration applications prior to the beginning of early voting.
-While they have been experiencing staffing shortages, they had employees from other departments within the tax office volunteer to work overtime in order to complete data entry and avoid delays.
+The Travis County Tax Office said it completed entering voter registration applications prior to the start of early voting.
+While it has been experiencing staffing shortages, it had employees from other departments within the tax office volunteer to work overtime in order to complete data entry and avoid delays.

 The Secretary of State is responsible for confirming the identity and eligibility of the voter and issuing a Voter Unique Identifier (VUID) to our office.
 The voter registration is not complete until the VUID is issued.
 Currently, there are approximately 300 voters who have not been issued a VUID by the state.
 Files from their office are updated nightly.